 Please provide your details below or alternatively, call us on 0207 866 2512 or email us at email@example.com

-Services you can provide with an Authorised Payment Institution License in Lithuania
+Services you can provide with a Payment Institution License in Lithuania

 - services enabling cash to be placed on a payment account and all the operations required for operating a payment account;